House of Cards (Lynsey de Paul song)

-Barry Blue recorded the song with new lyrics and the title "Billy" which was released as a single in 1977 on the Private Stock record label and credited to Blue, de Paul and Stephen Worth.
-The track appeared on his Singles Collection compilation album released in 2002.
+Barry Blue recorded the song with new lyrics and the title "Billy", which was released as a single on 4 February 1977 in the UK on the Private Stock Records label and credited to Blue, de Paul and Stephen Worth.
+It was also released in Germany on EMI Electrola, and in France on Sonopresse.
+Promotion for the single included a full page featured in the industry magazine Music Week, together with the lyrics to the song.
+The track appeared on CD for the first time on Blue's Singles Collection compilation album released in 2002.

-Although it was originally recorded in 1972 for her debut album but not included (according to the CD credits), the de Paul version had its first official release on her 2013 anthology, Sugar and Beyond: Anthology 1972-1974.
-However, a live version of "House of Cards", along with "Sugar Me" by De Paul as well as an interview with her, was released on the BBC Transcription Services album released to radio stations around the world in September 1972.
+According to the CD information booklet that was part of the Lynsey de Paul 2013 CD anthology release, Sugar and Beyond: Anthology 1972-1974, her version of the song was originally recorded in 1972 as a demo for possible inclusion on her debut album, Surprise, but it was not included.
+Thus the de Paul version had its first official release on Sugar and Beyond: Anthology 1972-1974.
+However, a live version of "House of Cards", along with "Sugar Me" by de Paul, as well as an interview with her, was released on the BBC Transcription Services album, issued to radio stations around the world in September 1972.